Confessing Church: Aftermath

 Some of the leaders of the Confessing Church, such as Martin Niemöller and Heinrich Grüber, were sent to Nazi concentration camps.
 While Grüber and Niemöller survived, not all did: Dietrich Bonhoeffer was sent initially to Tegel Prison, then to Buchenwald concentration camp, and finally to Flossenbürg concentration camp, where he was hanged.
 This left Christians who did not agree with the Nazis without leadership for much of the era.

 A select few of the Confessing Church risked their lives to help Jews hiding illegally in Berlin during the war.
 A hat would be passed around at the end of secret meetings into which the congregation would donate identity cards and passbooks.
 These were then modified by forgers and given to underground Jews so they could pass as legal Berlin citizens.
 Several members of the Confessing Church were caught and tried for their part in creating forged papers, including Franz Kaufmann who was shot, and Helene Jacobs, who was jailed.

 Many of those few Confessing Church members who actively attempted to subvert Hitler's policies were extremely cautious and relatively ineffective.
 Some urged the need for more radical and risky resistance action.
 A Berlin Deaconess, Marga Meusel, showed courage and offered "perhaps the most impassioned, the bluntest, the most detailed and most damning of the protests against the silence of the Christian churches" because she went the furthest in speaking on behalf of the Jews.
 Another Confessing Church member who was notable for speaking out against anti-Semitism was Hans Ehrenberg.

 Meusel and two other leading women members of the Confessing Church in Berlin, Elisabeth Schmitz and Gertrud Staewen, were members of the Berlin parish where Martin Niemöller served as pastor.
 Their efforts to prod the church to speak out for the Jews were unsuccessful.

 Meusel and Bonhoeffer condemned the failure of the Confessing Church – which was organized specifically in resistance to governmental interference in religion – to move beyond its very limited concern for religious civil liberties and to focus instead on helping the suffering Jews.
 In 1935 Meusel protested the Confessing Church's timid action:

 Karl Barth also wrote in 1935: "For the millions that suffer unjustly, the Confessing Church does not yet have a heart".

-The Stuttgart Declaration of Guilt, was a declaration issued on 19 October 1945 by the Council of the Evangelical Church in Germany (Evangelischen Kirche in Deutschland or EKD), in which it confessed guilt for its inadequacies in opposition to the Nazis.
+The Stuttgart Declaration of Guilt, was a declaration issued on 19 October 1945 by the Council of the Protestant Church in Germany (Evangelischen Kirche in Deutschland or EKD), in which it confessed guilt for its inadequacies in opposition to the Nazis.
 It was written mainly by former members of Confessing Church.

 The Nazi policy of interference in Protestantism did not achieve its aims.
 A majority of German Protestants sided neither with Deutsche Christen, nor with the Confessing Church.
 Both groups also faced significant internal disagreements and division.
 The Nazis gave up trying to co-opt Christianity and instead expressed contempt toward it.
 When German Christians persisted, some members of the SS found it hard to believe that they were sincere and even thought they might be a threat.